 To obtain more detailed information in areas where Base Flood Elevations (BEEs) To obtain more detailed information in areas where Base mecouraged to constitut (BFE) and/or floor/or have been determined, users are encouraged to constitut the Flood Profiles and/or Summary of Stillwater Elevations tables lost control within the Flood Insurance Study (FIS) Report that accompanies this FIRM.
-Users should be aware that BFEs shown on the FIRM represent rounded whole-flood elevation.
-These BFEs are inhered for flood elevation insurance rating purposes only and should not be used as the sole source of flood elevation information.
-According to the first profit of the sole source of flood elevation information in control with flood elevation that presented in the FIS Report should be utilized in conjunction with the FIRM for purposes of construction and/or floodplain management
+Users should be aware that BFEs shown on the FIRM represent rounded whole-floor elevations.
+These BFEs are inhered for floor disvarance rating purposes only and should not be used as the sole source of flood elevation information.
+According to the sole source of flood elevation themselves to the sole source of flood elevation strong the control with flood elevation that presented in the FIS Report should be utilized in conjunction with the FIRM for purposes of construction and/or floodplain management